 It’s actually become my favorite and most consistent club in the bag.
 It may or may not be the case for you (you’d need to try), but in my experience, having a PW that’s between 35.75 and 37.25 inches long should suit people between 5’9″ and 6′.

 For standard pitching wedge shots, having the ball in the middle of your stance will produce the best results.
 You should place the ball at the low point of your swing, where the club comes in contact with the ground.

 Everyone plays golf differently and everyone plays the ball in different spots.
 There really isn’t a right and wrong way to do it, so you’ll need to do a bit of testing.

 What you need to figure out is where the low point of your swing is.
 Take a normal swing and see where you make contact with the ground.
 That’s the general area you should put the ball.

-For most golfers, that could be anywhere from the middle of your stance to a clubhead inside your front heel.
+For most golfers, that is somewhere close to center when you take a normal pitching wedge stance (slightly narrower than shoulder width).
 I’ve messed around with it a lot and there’s a certain spot that works much better for me.

 The standard across the golf industry is to play your wedges in the middle of your stance and the driver just inside your front heel.
 Woods, hybrids, and irons will be somewhere between.